gracelang/language/standardPrelude/standard.md

     asUpper -> String
     // returns a string like self, except that all letters are in upper case

+    do(action:Block1⟦String, Done⟧) -> Done
+    // applies action to each character of self.

     capitalized -> String
     // returns a string like self, except that the initial letters of all words are in upper case